 - Monitoring the effectiveness of the privacy programs.

-A key part of Cigna’s cybersecurity program is our enterprise-wide security policies and standards.
-CIP has aligned Cigna’s cybersecurity program and its security policies and standards with the NIST Cybersecurity Framework.
-NIST is an internationally recognized security control framework used by companies to assess and improve their ability to prevent, detect, and respond to cyber-attacks.
+The foundation of Cigna’s cybersecurity program is our enterprise-wide security policies and standards.
+CIP has aligned Cigna’s cybersecurity program and its security policies and standards with the NIST 800-53 Cybersecurity Framework.
+NIST is an internationally recognized security control framework used by companies to assess and improve their ability to prevent, detect, and respond to cyberattacks.
 In addition to the NIST framework, CIP leverages the ISO 27001 and 27002 standards.
-These internationally accepted standards provide best practice recommendations for initiating, implementing, and maintaining information security management systems.
-Aligning with and leveraging these frameworks helps to ensure that Cigna’s cybersecurity and information protection program remain relevant and appropriate in light of changes to the cybersecurity landscape and emerging technologies.
-CIP reviews Cigna's security policies and standards and updates them regularly to facilitate compliance with regulatory, industry, and contractual requirements and recommendations.
+NIST and ISO standards are internationally accepted and provide best practice recommendations for initiating, implementing, and maintaining information security management systems.
+Aligning with and leveraging these frameworks helps to ensure that Cigna’s cybersecurity and information protection programs remain relevant and appropriate in light of changes to the cybersecurity landscape and emerging technologies.
+CIP reviews Cigna's security policies and standards and updates them to facilitate compliance with international, regulatory, industry, and contractual requirements and recommendations.

-In 2019, we continued to invest in cybersecurity to drive maturity, which has become a differentiator for Cigna in the marketplace.
-Following the combination with Express Scripts®, we evaluated and reorganized the information protection function to leverage best practices and drive standardization through enterprise shared services.
-As part of this restructuring, we assigned a Deputy Chief Information Security Officer (CISO) to each of Cigna’s four major business units (Health Services, U.S. Commercial, Government, and International Markets).
-In 2020, we will continue to evolve our cybersecurity program and increase efficiencies across business and IT units.
-Among new emerging trends, Insider Threat continues to be a focal point in health care as shown by prior breaches.
-By analyzing lessons learned from those incidents, we can accelerate efforts in our cybersecurity program in areas such as education and awareness.
+In 2020, we continued to invest in cybersecurity to drive maturity, which has become a differentiator for Cigna in the marketplace.
+We also assigned a Deputy Chief Information Security Officer (DCISO) to each of Cigna’s three major business units (Evernorth, U.S. Medical, and International Markets).
+In 2021, we will continue to evolve our cybersecurity program and increase efficiencies across business and IT units.
+Among new emerging trends, ransomware, remote worker attacks, and email scams targeting the U.S. healthcare sector continue.
+By analyzing the events and lessons learned across the industry, we can accelerate efforts in our cybersecurity program in areas such as third-party security oversight.

 Critical Security Processes